DanisHack/InterviewPrep/ElementsofProgrammingInterview/Arrays.md

 generatePrime(35);
 ```
-Give the spiral order of a NxN matrix:
+Give the spiral order of a NxN matrix and to generate a NxN spiral matrix:
 ```javascript
 const arr = [
     [1, 2, 3],